-One reason for such limited movement in expanding access to high quality programs is the lack of funding.
+One reason for such limited access to high quality programs is the lack of funding.

 Funding for Keystone STARS, the state's voluntary quality improvement program, has not been adequate to help most programs boost or sustain overall quality, much of which depends on staff credentials.
 The program provides professional development and incentives for programs to move up the quality ladder, but funds have not been significantly increased in recent years and grants run out before all the eligible programs can receive the incentives.
 Many programs at the lower rungs have also found it difficult to hire and retain the better qualified staff, which they need to climb the quality ratings ladder.
 This is especially true of programs that serve a large number of low-income children, whose tuition is paid by the state at levels that have not increased since 2007.
 Thus, the system's capacity to continue to grow the number of higher quality seats has been limited by the failure to address the inadequate state reimbursement levels.

-Early Intervention is Serving More Children with Delays and Disabilities in Chester County
+Early Intervention is Serving More Children with Delays and Disabilities in Montgomery County

-Growth in Chester County's Early Intervention Program is another positive trend, but one which must continue if all children are to get the help they need to maximize their potential.
-Research shows that when children with development delays are given access to Early Intervention (EI) programs, the benefits are immediate and long-term.
-About half of all children who receive EI as infants or toddlers are able to start kindergarten without the need for special education (Hebbeler, 2007) Fortunately for children in Chester County, more young children with developmental delays and disabilities are getting help through these programs.
-In FY 2012-13 the programs served 3,588 children under five, comprising 11.5% of that population, an increase of more than 500 children or 22% over five years.
-Although the current rate of 11.5% is over the state average (10.4%) - and the county is considered lowrisk - national studies suggest that one in eight children (13%) are likely eligible and would benefit from the services provided by Early Intervention (Center, 2011).
+Growth in Montgomery County's Early Intervention Program is another positive trend, one which must continue if all children are to get the help they need to maximize their potential.
+Research shows that when children with developmental delays are given access to Early Intervention (EI) programs, the benefits are immediate and long-term.
+About half of all children who receive EI as infants or toddlers are able to start kindergarten without the need for special education (Hebbeler, 2007).
+Fortunately for children in Montgomery County, more young children with developmental delays and disabilities are getting help through these programs.
+In FY 2012-13 the programs served 4,479 children under five, comprising 9.7% of that population, an increase of 500 children or 35% over five years.
+Although the current rate is below the state average (10.4%), and the county is considered low-risk, national studies suggest that one in eight children (13%) are likely eligible and would benefit from the services provided by Early Intervention (Center, 2011).